n0sys/TryHackMe-Writeup/Wonderland/README.md

 ```
 alice:HowDothTheLittleCrocodileImproveHisShiningTail
 ```
 After doing some directory fuzzing and getting no results, I decided to search elsewhere.
-The final page found mentions a door to access wonderland which could mean the machine and a way to access remote machines is SSH!
-Using the found credentials we successfuly login to the machine.
+The final page I found, mentions a door to access wonderland which could mean the machine and a way to access remote machines is SSH!
+Using the found credentials we successfuly login to the machine as Alice.
 ```bash
 $ ssh alice@$IP
 Last login: Mon May 25 16:37:21 2020 from 192.168.170.1